osquery/osquery/docs/wiki/installation/cli-flags.md

 `--disable_tables=table_name1,table_name2`

 Comma-delimited list of table names to be disabled.
 This allows osquery to be launched without certain tables.

+`--read_max=52428800` (50MB)

+Maximum file read size.
+The daemon or shell will first 'stat' each file before reading.
+If the reported size is greater than `read_max` a "file too large" error will be returned.

 ### osquery events control flags